 Surety bonds are an essential risk management tool

 In its simplest form, a surety bond is a written agreement, often required by law, to guarantee performance or payment of another company’s obligation under a separate contract or compliance with a law or regulation.
-It’s a unique type of insurance because it involves a three-party agreement between a principal (general contractor, business, or individual), the surety company (insurance company), and the obligee (government agency, private developer, or other parties).
+A surety bond is a three-party agreement between a principal (general contractor, business, or individual), the surety company (insurance company), and the obligee (government agency, private developer, or other parties).

 Surety Bonds